-The Emergency Response Division (ERD) is the primary state asset that receives and tracks spill reports involving hazardous materials and oil.
+ERD is the primary state asset that receives and tracks spill reports involving hazardous materials and oil.
 ERD provides 24-hour emergency response to spill incidents, technical support to other programs within the department, site safety and technical support to the Environmental Crimes Unit during criminal search warrants, and technically specific training to local fire, police, environmental health departments, and other interested parties upon request.
-ERD responded to 497 oil and chemical spill incidents across the state in calendar year 2018.
+ERD responded to 498 oil and chemical spill incidents across the state in CY19.

-Annually, ERD participates in numerous oil spill drills/exercise.
-These spill response exercises include drills with the Salisbury Mutual Assistance Group (SMAG), the U.S. Environmental Protection Agency (EPA), Regional Response Team III, and the U.S. Coast Guard.
+Annually, ERD participates in numerous oil spill drills and exercises.
+These spill response exercises include drills with the Salisbury Mutual Assistance Group (SMAG), the U.S. Environmental Protection Agency, Regional Response Team III, and the U.S. Coast Guard.
 These drills, in association with both federal, state and local agencies, are to test and improve the response capabilities of all responders in the event of a major incident.